Sue Purvis Speir

 Sue loved and was adored by her husband, children, grandchildren, and Speir and Purvis families.
 She is survived by sisters Peggy Purvis Eash and Franny Purvis Robinson, children Sarah, Jennifer, and Lynn Speir; and grandchildren Adrian and Simran Speir Sethi, and Evan and Markus Hearn, and loving nephews and nieces.
 Sue is preceded in death by her parents, husband Edwin, and her sisters Jean Purvis Ward and Ann Purvis Church.

-In lieu of flowers, a memorial contribution can be made to the Arbor Day Foundation, https://www.arborday.org/, in honor of Sue’s lifelong care for natural environments and conservation.
+In lieu of flowers, a memorial contribution can be made to the Arbor Day Foundation, https://shop.arborday.org/trees-in-memory, in honor of Sue’s lifelong care for natural environments and conservation.

 Alan and I are saddened to learn of Sue’s passing.
 We have many fond memories of both Ed and Sue during their years in Milledgeville.
 Sending hugs and love to all.